Conflict of interest FAQ’s

 - Within 30 days of being newly hired at the university

-- When circumstances for an employee changes (such as a relationship) where the disclosure needs to be updated for accuracy
+- Within 15 days when circumstances for an employee changes (such as a relationship) where the disclosure needs to be updated for accuracy

 How do I report a potential conflict of interest?
 Accordion Closed

-You should go to the e-CERT to enter or update this information.
-This is located at: NAU-CERT.
+Go to the eCERT disclosure form to enter or update this information.
 This is an automated tool that will walk you through the employee disclosure that is required.
 You may also want to talk with your supervisor or someone in your management reporting chain about this conflict or contact one of the key resource offices listed on the main page of this website.

 The University is obligated by federal and state laws and regulation, to identify, manage, reduce, and if possible eliminate any potential conflict of interest.

 Why do I need to include information on family members?
 Accordion Closed